 “KEURIUM tells the harrowing journey of adopted Korean American Shay Stone’s fight for her emotional well-being and ultimately, her life.
 Told in thoroughly satisfying chronological vignettes, this is a brave and necessary novel about hard truths, self-care, self-discovery, and one woman’s hard-earned liberation.”

-—Lee Herrick, Fresno Poet Laureate Emeritus, Gardening the Secrets of the Dead
+—Lee Herrick, Fresno Poet Laureate Emeritus, Scar and Flower

 “Raw and transformative.
 JS LEE reveals the complex inner dialogue of many adoptees while dismantling society’s narrow adoption narrative, exposing truth so rarely heard.
 The power in her words is unerring as she transports the reader into their own keurium.”